Nancy School: Origins

 Bernheim, born in Alsace, received his medical degree from Strasbourg for internal medicine, specializing in heart diseases and typhoid fever.
 From hearing of the reputation Liébeault was establishing with his work in hypnosis and from reading his first publication, Bernheim skeptically visited the "hypnotic clinic" to see for himself if all of the stories he had been hearing were true.
 His amazement of what was happening led him to regularly visit the clinic to learn Liébeault's methods, and eventually abandoned his practice with internal medicine to become a full-time hypnotherapist.
 Bernheim at first humbly became a student of Liébeault, and eventually came to study the hypnotic state on par with him as a colleague.

 Bernheim was able to bring Liébeault's ideas about suggestibility to the attention of the medical world.
 His focus was on the patients rather than the hypnotist because he believed that the patients held the important factors to be hypnotized.
 He believed that every human being has the trait of suggestibility but each just varied in the degree of suggestibility.
 This idea became a staple in the train of thought of the Nancy doctors.
 He wrote these thoughts and others, such as how "suggestible patients could be successfully treated by straightforward persuasion techniques as well as by hypnosis," in his book De la Suggestion et de ses Applications à la Thérapeutique (Suggestive Therapeutics).

 Although Bernheim was the leading proponent of suggestion accounting for hypnotic phenomena, he never took full credit for it all.
 He argued that "while suggestion was proposed by Abbé Faria, and was applied by James Braid, it was perfected by Liébeault."

 Hypnotism

-Liébeault and his followers did not agree with the views of Charcot and the Salpêtrière hospital's school of thought.
+Liébeault and his followers — Henri-Étienne Beaunis, Hippolyte Bernheim, and Jules Liégeois — did not agree with the views of Charcot and the Salpêtrière hospital's school of thought.
 In fact they were opposed to the ideas of the hysteria-centered school of thought that was the hallmark of Jean-Martin Charcot's Paris school.
 Instead they believed that: